Rising through the ranks of Procter and Gamble, John Pepper knew what it took to make it in the business world.

 Key success traits: determined, risk-taker, exemplary organizational and leadership skills

 Will become Disney’s non-executive chairman on January 1, 2007.
 He also holds a number of other positions including membership on the Board of Directors of the Xerox Corporation, Motorola Inc. and the Boston Scientific Corporation.
-Is deeply committed to education and spends much time supporting various educational initiatives.
+He is deeply committed to education and spends much time supporting various educational initiatives.